Kingdom of Butua: Government

-The mambo had various Councillors (bakadzaxa or makulukota, one of which was head of the royal herds of cattle), minor councillors (basungwaxa), and royal advisors (machinda).
+The mambo belonged to the Torwa dynasty, and had various Councillors (bakadzaxa or makulukota, one of which was head of the royal cattle herds), minor councillors (basungwaxa), and royal advisors (machinda).
 He also had a Great Diviner (ng'anga), one of their tasks was rainmaking.
 Roles were likely hereditary.
 The mambo had multiple residences for security reasons, with oral traditions mentioning five in and around the Matopos Hills.
 Cattle played an important role in politics, and the mambo owned many.
 The government's tribute was collected by sub-chiefs from their people, and gifts were likely distributed, often in the form of loans of cattle.
+The mambo and his chiefs served as judges at court (khuta), and likely held regular meetings with councillors and elders, while also at times addressing the public.
+The mambo's wives linked him with other lineages and clans, and were often given by subordinate chiefs.
+The state was likely composed of around 14 bushe (chiefdoms/provinces), each around 100 km in diameter and led by a senior/royal chief who lived in a walled palace (muzinda) and had several wives.
+These were likely composed of districts, divided into wards (mithuthu) which grouped together settlements.
+The mambo and his chiefs lived on hills in full view of their subjects, who were on lower ground.
+Stonewalling symbolised prestige, and was used to demarcate royal and chiefly residences (whose thick dhaka (earthen) walls were decorated) while also creating a level platform for them.
+Zhunde (tribute labour) was likely used to build stone walls.